It’s the end of an era. After four seasons, Telltale’s The Walking Dead series has reached its conclusion.

 AJ does neither and instead chooses to amputate Clem’s leg, leading to the reveal that she is still alive in the end.

-The problem with this is the way it detracted from the emotional impact Clementine’s death would have had.
+The problem with this, apart from the questionable logistics of the procedure, is the way it detracted from the emotional impact Clementine’s death would have had.

 For me, Lee’s being bitten and subsequent death was a surprise.
 As the protagonist, there is this instinct to assume he will survive to see the end of the game, so to see this trend subverted was unexpected and rewarding.
 His final moments with Clementine were therefore heartbreaking because despite how short a time they had together, it was clear they had grown extremely close.
 It also instilled a sort of fear about Clem’s future since she would be on her own and it was made extremely clear that not even the protagonist of a Walking Dead game was safe.

 In the following games, we get to watch Clem grow up and learn to survive while navigating adolescence.
 With so many people lost along the way, she and the player are well aware that death cannot be avoided forever.
 Still, it is terribly saddening once Clem realizes she is bitten.
-This feeling is only made stronger once history begins to repeat itself and what appeared to be her death scene began to mirror Lee’s.
+It leaves you feeling defeated, like you failed to outrun the inevitable.
+This effect is only made stronger once history begins to repeat itself and what appeared to be her death scene began to mirror Lee’s.

 As difficult as it is, the way that what Clem assumes to be her final words parallel Lee’s make her death feel right.
 Lee would have been so incredibly proud of her in this moment, knowing everything he had done was worth it and that she was able to mentor AJ the way he was able to watch over her.
 She was bitten while defending others.
 Had this happened in any other way, like as the result of a careless mistake, or if she had stayed with The New Frontier in the time between Seasons Two and Three and had evolved into someone like Marlon or Lily, it wouldn’t have been as satisfying of an ending.